ifydev/Dimensify/README.md

 The name of the portal that you have created previously using `/dimensify portal create`

+Pre-existing links on portals can be overriden using this command.

 * `destination_dimension`

 The name of the dimension that the portal should send the player to